alljoyn/core-alljoyn/alljoyn_core/docs/README.android.txt

 cpp/    core AllJoyn functionality, implemented in C++
         ----------------------------------------------

-    alljoyn_android/            special-purpose Android apps, for OEMs
-                                  - not intended for AllJoyn app development

     bin/                        executable binaries
                                   - as of 3.4.0, several test programs are intentionally removed from published SDK's